 What you need to know about getting credits and refunds from Air New Zealand.

-Here’s what you need to know about getting credits and refunds for grounded flights.
+Here’s what you need to know about credits and refunds for grounded flights.

 We've answered your most frequently asked questions about Air New Zealand credits:

-Air New Zealand has now developed an online system for viewing and redeeming flight credits.
+Air New Zealand has an online system for viewing and redeeming flight credits.

 At present, the website only works for those with credits for a single flight.
 If you have multiple flights or a group booking, you’ll need to contact the airline’s call centre on 0800 737 000.